calq-framework/relay/README.md

 # Calq Relay

-Calq Relay takes a project from source code to production on Kubernetes — across any cloud — from single CLI commands.
+Calq Relay turns GitHub and ArgoCD into an Internal Developer Platform (IDP) backed by auto-managed, multi-cloud Kubernetes — slashing traditional costs of infrastructure and DevOps.
-Calq Relay eliminates fragile deployment scripts by treating your deployment lifecycle as a natively compiled C# application.
+Calq Relay takes a project from source code to production across any cloud from single CLI commands, treating your deployment lifecycle as a natively compiled C# application.

 ## Serverless Simplicity, Kubernetes Power
 The same developer experience as Cloud Run or Azure Container Apps — three commands from zero to production.
-But underneath, it's real Kubernetes with full control: blue-green and canary without a service mesh or extra infrastructure, coordinated multi-service scaling, cluster-wide instant rolling updates, full-stack PR preview environments, and cross-cloud environments that survive a full provider outage.
+But underneath, it's real Kubernetes with full control: zero-downtime blue-green and canary deployments without a service mesh or extra infrastructure, coordinated multi-service scaling, cluster-wide instant rolling updates, full-stack PR preview environments, and global, multi-cluster rollouts across any cloud or on-premise environment.
 No vendor lock-in, no sidecar overhead.

 ```bash
 calq-relay cluster create --cluster-provider gcp --cluster gke-dev --environment dev --project my-project --region us-central1